 Appraisal

 An appraisal is an estimate of a property's value in the current market.
 Appraisals take into account things like property size, location, number of bedrooms, fixtures and fittings, and are often performed by real estate agents for free.
+Note: an appraisal is different from a property valuation, which is a written report prepared by a professional, who will often charge a cost for this service.

 Borrowing Capacity